-Figure 2.3 Anypoint Platform Sign Up Page
+Figure 2.3 – Anypoint Platform Sign Up Page

 Once completed, you’ll be taken to the homepage of the Anypoint Platform – MuleSoft’s iPaaS platform.
-Navigate to Design Center from the three dashes on the left corner of the homepage (see Figure 2.4)
+Navigate to Design Center from the three dashes on the left corner of the homepage (see Figure 2.4).